chauff/cse1500-web-transcripts/Lecture-3.md

 You should have also learned about `jQuery` - a cross-platform JavaScript library designed to simplify the client-side scripting of HTML.
 It provides a lower-level API to simplify working with the DOM across browsers. `jQuery` is still one of the most popular JavaScript libraries in use today (despite the rise of alternatives, newer frameworks that incorporate a lot of `jQuery` functionality), with more than half of the most trafficked web sites in the world relying on a variant of `jQuery`.
 Its strength is its ability to simplify tedious tasks.

 In this lecture we built upon chapter 4 and cover a number of important JavaScript design patterns.

+## Examples throughout the lectures

+A bit of context: the code examples throughout this course materials belong to one of three example applications:

+- A todo application.
+- A habbit tracker.
+- A two-player game.

 ## JavaScript's reputation